Drivers Ed in MainePage Overview

-Once you complete your Maine Driver’s Ed course, you will need to complete a written knowledge exam and vision test at your local Maine BMV office to get your instruction permit.
+Once you complete your Maine Driver’s Ed course, you will need to complete a written knowledge test and vision test at your local Maine BMV office to get your learner's permit.
 You must be at least 15 years old.

 Usually your Driver’s Ed program instructor will have all the appropriate forms processed with the ME BMV for you, and all you have to do is wait for your learner’s permit to arrive in the mail.

-If your instructor doesn’t do this for you, you must apply for your instruction permit yourself.
+If your instructor doesn’t do this for you, you must apply for your learner's permit yourself.

 Once you have your instruction permit, you can begin practicing supervised driving before moving on to the next phase of the GDL process.